apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 implement `software.amazon.awssdk.auth.credentials.AwsCredentialsProvider` instead of `com.amazonaws.auth.AWSCredentialsProvider`.

+[HADOOP-18980](https://issues.apache.org/jira/browse/HADOOP-18980) introduces extended version of the credential provider remapping. `fs.s3a.aws.credentials.provider.mapping` can be used to list comma-separated key-value pairs of mapped credential providers that are separated by equal operator (=).
+The key can be used by `fs.s3a.aws.credentials.provider` config, and it will be translated into the specified value of credential provider class based on the key-value pair provided by this config.

+For example, if `fs.s3a.aws.credentials.provider.mapping` is set with value:

+    com.amazonaws.auth.AnonymousAWSCredentials=org.apache.hadoop.fs.s3a.AnonymousAWSCredentialsProvider,
+    com.amazonaws.auth.EC2ContainerCredentialsProviderWrapper=org.apache.hadoop.fs.s3a.auth.IAMInstanceCredentialsProvider,
+    com.amazonaws.auth.InstanceProfileCredentialsProvider=org.apache.hadoop.fs.s3a.auth.IAMInstanceCredentialsProvider

+With the above key-value pairs, if `fs.s3a.aws.credentials.provider` specifies `com.amazonaws.auth.AnonymousAWSCredentials`, it will be remapped to `org.apache.hadoop.fs.s3a.AnonymousAWSCredentialsProvider` by S3A while preparing AWS credential provider list.

 ### Original V1 `AWSCredentialsProvider` interface

 Note how the interface begins with the capitalized "AWS" acronym.